 One way we can improve online schools is through interactive learning.
 The exact format we had for traditional schools isn’t working.
 Children need to talk with one another.
 Even if it’s discouraged in conventional schools because it impedes learning, social interaction is one way some children are motivated to be in school.

 Interactive learning is all about creating a two-way process of learning.
 One way to do this is to give students projects where they have to be the ones to teach a particular topic to their classmates.
 Another way is for the teacher to facilitate a classroom environment where everyone can interact with one another.
 This can be done through various activities such as gamification to ensure that children are stimulated while inside their online classroom.

 Online schooling might not be the way for the future, and parents demand a return to traditional schooling.
-But with the current threat of the COVID-19 pandemic still around, school officials are hesitant on the latter option.
+But with the current threat of the COVID-19 pandemic still around, school officials are hesitant about the latter option.
 However, people will have to work with what they have.
-Making online schooling more interesting to students should be the first step into making it bearable at least for now.
+Making online schooling more interesting to students should be the first step to making it bearable at least for now.